Call Us Now :

 Antibiotics are prescribed for pharyngitis caused by bacteria.
 These drugs are effective in killing bacteria, and certain other organisms, but not viruses.

-If the diagnosis is strep throat, it is very important to continue the antibiotics for at least 10 to 14 days, even if sore throat and other symptoms subside, to assure that all the bacteria are eliminated.
+If the diagnosis is strep throat, it is very important to continue the antibiotics for at least 10 to 14 days, even if sore throat and other symptoms subside, to ensure that all the bacteria are eliminated.
 Strep infection can lead to rheumatic fever and damage to the heart valves.